 The bank next evaluated the various replication alternatives that were available for NonStop systems.
-It chose the Shadowbase replication engine from Gravic, Inc. (www.gravic.com/shadowbase) as the one that best satisfied its requirements.
+It chose the HPE Shadowbase replication engine as the one that best satisfied its requirements.

 Shadowbase replication supports bi-directional data replication and data integration.
 Applications can be actively running on both systems and simultaneously updating the application database.
 Replication is process-to-process, leading to small replication latency times.
 Shadowbase technology can replicate between heterogeneous systems, so maintaining identical system configurations is not a requirement.